github/artifact-attestations-workflows/README.md

 ## License

-This project is licensed under the terms of the MIT open source license.
-Please refer to [MIT](./LICENSE.txt) for the full terms.
+This project is licensed under the terms of the CC0 open source license.
+Please refer to [CC0](./LICENSE.txt) for the full terms.

 ## Maintainers